 By taxi, Santo Domingo

-Before leaving for my trip to the Dominican Republic I was able to call (for free) from the United States a taxi service, www.SantoDomingoTaxi.com at 877-375-7051.
+Before leaving for my trip to the Dominican Republic I was able to call his American phone number that I found on his website - www.SantoDomingoTaxi.com at 305-587-2660.
 I wanted to fly into Santo Domingo because I could get a direct cheaper flight.
 I had two destinations I needed to go to.
 I spent a week in Juan Dolio and then I needed to go to the Northern Coast, Samana.
 I don't speak very much Spanish and was worried about getting around.
-The owner/driver name is Michael and he speaks perfect English.
+The owner/driver's name is Michael and he speaks perfect English.
 He was able to take me and my family to both locations in a very nice clean newer minivan.
 There were other companies that charged a few dollars less then him, I think about $10 but it was well worth the extra few dollars.
 He called before we left to confirm the pickup and what I thought was very smart of him, he didn't charge anything till we got there.
 We had read a few reviews for other companies that make you pay before and then they either didn't show up or they were very late.
 All in all I gave him a 10 out of 10.
 Great service, well informed of the sites and areas.
-He even stopped to help us get the local currency, pesos without charges us more.
+He even stopped to help us get the local currency, pesos without charging us more.
 He is a good guy and provides a good service.

 Taxis are not just means of transportation.
 They transport you into another dimension.
 Such beaten up and gutted out vehicles are difficult to find the world over.
 It is a minor miracle that they are actually running not to mention being allowed to run.
 The downtown fare up to the “Faro a Colon” structure goes for 200 pesos but the attempts to get 300 out of you are incessant.
 Being firm is going to gain not only a dollar in your pocket but also admiration in the eyes of the tout.
 The airport-to-town fare is 40USD.
 Yes, it is hard to believe that you pay the same money for the same trip as if in Canada or US.
 The cause in this case is not the standard of living but the monopoly situation of a single company and even the “illegal” ones are copying it, so there is no respite.
 At least one gets to be in a luxurious piece of equipment compared to what the usual taxis are in the city.